Where’s my copy of The New York Times?

 Appealing to someone who can get beyond these maddening form responses isn’t easy.
 Sure, the Times lists its executives on its site, but its email naming convention is all screwed up.
 I ought to know; I spent four years working for the paper in various roles.
 (Hey, I was young and I needed the money!)

-Emails might follow a [email protected] convention or [email protected] simply [email protected].
+Emails might follow a firstname.lastname@nytimes.com convention or firstnamelastinitial@nytimes.com simply lastname@nytimes.com.
 Why?
 Because they can.
 Use the email verifier to triangulate the correct address when you appeal.

 I also publish the executive contacts for The New York Times Company on this site.